National Register of Historic Places listings in Kennebec County, Maine

 This is a list of the National Register of Historic Places listings in Kennebec County, Maine.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Kennebec County, Maine, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 137 properties and districts listed on the National Register in the county, including 7 National Historic Landmarks.
-Three sites were once listed on the register but have since been removed.
+There are 134 properties and districts listed on the National Register in the county, including 7 National Historic Landmarks.
+Six sites were once listed on the register but have since been removed.